Duke's Aldridge Academy: The Vale School

 The school shares part of its main building with The Vale School, a special school for pupils with complex medical needs.
 The Vale remains separate to Northumberland Park, sharing only its premises.
 Pupils from The Vale arrive and leave school at different times to Northumberland Park pupils, to avoid the crowds.

-In 2013, The Vale School received a royal visit from HRH The Countess of Wessex to open a new outdoor garden designed to support pupils' physical development.
+In 2013, The Vale School received a visit from HRH The Countess of Wessex to open a new outdoor garden designed to support pupils' physical development.
 The royal visit was attended by staff and pupils from the school, and the ceremonial Mayor of the London Borough of Haringey.
 In 2014, part of the garden was destroyed by pupils from Northumberland Park, but was rebuilt the following year by volunteers from several local charities as part of a 'community action day'.